ajosedev/knowledge/zettel/20220801104638-avoid-too-many-parameters-paramater-object.md

 Over time, functions can grow in complexity and the amount of parameters they have. *Clean Code* suggests that the ideal amount of parameters for a function is 0, with 3 to be avoided.

-Too many parameters could also be a sign that you're not following the Single Responsibility Principle.
+Too many parameters could also be a sign that you're not following the Single Responsibility Principle [[20220801053049-solid]].

 Some solutions:
 - Parameter Object.
 Replace duplicated parameters with a single object.